 Our English Learners also have unique academic needs, especially in ELA and ELD, that need to be supported by supplemental and concentration funds.
-A review of our ELPAC results available to the public (2021) show that only 4.2% of our ELs scored at a level 4 or the well-developed level as English proficient.
-Subsequently, 507% of Els were at level 3 or moderately developed in English, 33 were level 2 or somewhat developed, and 13% were level 1 or have minimally developed English language skills.
-A review of the most current CAASPP (2021) results show 0% of students who are currently or ever an EL scored at the proficient or exceeded standards levels on the ELA portion of the test (compared to 53.3 of English only students) and 67% scored at the proficient or exceeded standards levels on the math portion of the test (compared to 33.54% of English only students).
+A review of our ELPAC results available to the public (2022) show that 17.39% were proficient (level 4) in English.
+Subsequently, 60.87% scored at somewhat developed in English (level 3), 17.39% were level 2 or somewhat developed, and 4.35% were level 1 or have minimally developed English language skills.
+A review of the most current CAASPP (2022) results show 12.5% of students who are currently or ever an EL scored at the proficient or exceeded standards levels on the ELA portion of the test (compared to 16.67% of English only students) and 25% scored at the proficient or exceeded standards levels on the math portion of the test (compared to 16.67% of English only students).

-Because of these academic gaps, Pope Valley will continue to invest in the Learning Center Model to support the language acquisition and academic performance of ELs.
+Because of the academic gaps in ELA and progress being made for Els in math, Pope Valley will continue to invest in the Learning Center Model to support the language acquisition and academic performance of ELs.
 Supplemental and concentration funds will be used to continue the implementation of the Learning Center and professional development, focusing on best practices for working with English learners.
 Because other students besides ELs and low-income students are also in need of academic support, the Learning Center will be available to all students across the school site.
 Again, all students will have individualized learning goals that will be worked on with the Learning Center teacher but these learning targets will especially help support ELs set and track learning progress to accelerate their English language skills.
 To support ELs schoolwide, Napa COE will provide access to a program manager who will help PVUESD staff re-work the master schedule to include time for daily, leveled, designated ELD instruction and/or enrichment.
-Funds will also be spent on employing a bilingual parent liaison to help support families whose first language is not English, but offered on a schoolwide basis to help strengthen communication and engagement with all families.
-The parent liaison will help strengthen the communication loops between school and home and home and school for all families, especially multi-lingual parents and students.
-Pope Valley has seen some growth on the CAASPP ELA and math assessments from 2017-2019 due in large part to the implementation of the Learning Center Model, increased professional development, and investments in bilingual staff, and we want to build on this success in future years.
+Funds will also be spent on translation and interpretation services and PVUESD will seek to find a bilingual staff member to help support families whose first language is not English, but offered on a schoolwide basis to help strengthen communication and engagement with all families.
+Prior to the pandemic, Pope Valley saw some growth on the CAASPP ELA and math assessments from 2017-2019 due in large part to the implementation of the Learning Center Model, and increased professional development, and we want to build on this success in future years.
 Investments in these actions and services for English learners will result in increased growth and progress for more students on ELPAC and other academic measures (CAASPP and the NWEA MAP Growth assessments) and higher re-designation rates.
 A description of how services for foster youth, English learners, and low-income students are being increased or improved by the percentage required.